Where should you dive in Costa Rica?

 - Caño Island Biological Reserve | Osa Peninsula- This southern Pacific island off the Osa Peninsula is a protected marine park with excellent biodiversity.
 Dive spots are teeming with huge schools of grunts, snapper, king angelfish, and sergeant majors, sharks and rays.
 You will encounter pelagic such as dolphins, humpback and pilot whales. .
 El Bajo del Diablo (or “Devil’s Rock”) just a few kilometers off the island is a well known site with a huge rock pinnacle right below the surface.
 This site is frequented by Giant Manta Rays and jumping Mobula ray

-- Cocos Island – One of Costa Rica’s most well known dive spots.
-Waters are buzzing with hammerhead sharks, white fin sharks, stingrays, dolphin, tuna, sailfish and 27 endemic fish species.
-Scientists measure Cocos concentration of marine life as 5 times greater than the Caribbean Sea mostly attributed to the volcanic pinicles jetting out from deep ocean waters.
+- Cocos Island – One of Costa Rica’s most well-known dive spots.
+Waters are buzzing with hammerhead sharks, white fin sharks, stingrays, dolphins, tuna, sailfish, and 27 endemic fish species.
+Scientists measure Coco’s concentration of marine life as 5 times greater than the Caribbean Sea mostly attributed to the volcanic pinnacles jetting out from deep ocean waters.
 The sudden change in topography produces nutrient-rich upwellings attracting numerous pelagic species.
-Sharks are the stars of the show with appearances from tiger sharks, bull sharks, hammerheads, and white tipped reef sharks The best season for wildlife sightings is June to November when Hammerhead sharks, Whale sharks and Manta Rays are at their peak.
+Sharks are the stars of the show with appearances from tiger sharks, bull sharks, hammerheads, and white-tipped reef sharks The best season for wildlife sightings is June to November when Hammerhead sharks, Whale sharks, and Manta Rays are at their peak.
 The only drawback to diving Cocos is getting there.
-It takes about 36 hours by boat to cross the 400 miles to get to this diving paradise.
+It takes about 36 hours by boat to cross 400 miles to get to this diving paradise.
 There are several liveaboard options available for trips to Coco Islands

-- Herradura To the north of Manuel Antonio is Herradura The best time of year to dive this area is from December to May with better visibility and frequent encounters with the Giant Manta Ray that that visit nearby cleaning stations.
-Most dive sites are a quick 10 minute boat ride from shore
+- Herradura To the north of Manuel Antonio is Herradura The best time of year to dive into this area is from December to May with better visibility and frequent encounters with the Giant Manta Ray that visit nearby cleaning stations.
+Most dive sites are a quick 10-minute boat ride from shore